 Over the course of two weeks, I have created a working title, a foreword, and laid out ten chapters.
 I push myself to write for at least three to four hours each day, kind of like a workday.
-I have a deadline set for myself for September 26th, my beloved grandmother’s heavenly birthday before I send it to one of my friends who is an editor, so she can critique the shit out of it for me.
-Afterward, I will have to do lots and lots of rewrites and editing but the plan is to send it to a literary agent by the beginning of 2021.
+I have a deadline set for myself for September 26th, my beloved grandmother’s heavenly birthday, before I send it to one of my friends who is an editor, so she can critique it.
+Afterward, I will have to do lots and lots of rewrites and editing, but the plan is to send it to a literary agent by the beginning of 2021.

 I am now finally writing that book.

-A moment, we hadn’t had in so long.
-We laughed loudly about us being “bird people” and how the birds must have known we needed this moment.
-We gave the birds names and related the birds to people in our real lives.
+We hadn’t had a moment like this in a long time.
+We laughed loudly about how we were “bird people” and how the birds must have sensed our need for this moment.
+We gave the birds names and compared them to people in our lives.

-And that, my friends, was the therapy I desperately needed.
+And that, my friends, was therapy we both desperately needed.

-I hope you have that kind of moment today, this week, even this month.
+I hope you have that kind of moment today, this week, or even this month.